CesarePeli/Math_Physics_Logic/insights/lorenz-attractor.md

 ## Zeta Functions and Annular Words

-To deepen the connection between geometry and algebra, Williams introduced a pre-zeta function \(\eta(x, y)\) that captures periodic orbits through combinatorial data:
+To deepen the connection between geometry and algebra, Williams introduced a pre-zeta function $\eta(x, y)$ that captures periodic orbits through combinatorial data:

 - Orbits are encoded as **annular words**, cyclic sequences in the fundamental group of the quotient space
 - $\eta(x, y)$ is constructed from these words and reflects the system’s homological and symbolic structure